Afischbacher/Nhl.Api/README.md

 ##### Summary

-The official unofficial NHL API providing various NHL information about players, teams, conferences, divisions, statistics and more
+The official unofficial Nhl.Api providing various NHL information about players, teams, conferences, divisions, statistics and more

 <a name='M-Nhl-Api-NhlApi-#ctor'></a>
 ### #ctor() `constructor`

 ##### Summary

-The official unofficial NHL API providing various NHL information about players, teams, conferences, divisions, statistics and more
+The official unofficial Nhl.Api providing various NHL information about players, teams, conferences, divisions, statistics and more

 ##### Parameters